 'I'm not afraid of you': Muslim woman films...

-There are 1 comment on the The Raw Story story from 14 hrs ago, titled 'I'm not afraid of you': Muslim woman films....
+There are 3 comments on the The Raw Story story from 10 hrs ago, titled 'I'm not afraid of you': Muslim woman films....
 In it, The Raw Story reports that:

 A Muslim woman in East Atlanta recorded a disturbing encounter that took place when she confronted a man who was taking photos of her in a coffee shop without her permission.
 Atlanta's Creative Loafing magazine reported that 39-year-old Asma Elhuni - a graduate student in political science at Georgia State University and legislative intern to Democratic State Rep. Brenda Lopez - was studying at Joe's Coffee Shop in East Atlanta Village when she looked up and realized a man was taking photos of her.